 b.)
 Automobile – at a rate set by the NCSS Board of Directors not to exceed the current IRS rate per mile based on mileage driven and not to exceed the cost of the lowest available airfare.

 c.)
-Rental Car – a rental car will be reimbursed when transportation from the airport to the hotel/convention site is unavailable or when renting a car would be more economical than using a shuttle or taxi to the hotel/convention site.
+Rental Car – a rental car will be reimbursed when transportation from the airport to the hotel/conference site is unavailable or when renting a car would be more economical than using a shuttle or taxi to the hotel/coference site.

 a.)
-Lodging at conventions (other than the NCSS Convention) – Prior to each convention, the President and Secretary / Treasurer will confer and set a lodging reimbursement rate based on the available “single” rate at the convention hotel.
+Lodging at conference (other than the NCSS Conference) – Prior to each convention, the President and Secretary / Treasurer will confer and set a lodging reimbursement rate based on the available “single” rate at the conference hotel.

 b.)
 Lodging at meeting – Expenses for a single room will be reimbursed at a rate not to exceed the IRS per diem for CONUS rates for travel.